3/10/2021

 Douglas So

 Hello?
 Hey, Doug.
 Thanks.
-I'm sorry, I was having a little trouble with my line.
-So just in terms of the new IL-23s that are nominated by Janssen for development, just curious at what point should we start to get a sense of what indications that you're thinking about?
-And obviously, you know, I would presume the horizons might be a little broader than just in IBD.
-Just given how, you know, as you alluded to earlier, right, it might not just be sort of got restricted.
-You know, obviously, STAWARA has pretty wide use.
+Sorry, I'm having a little trouble with my line.
+In terms of the new IL-23s that have been nominated by Janssen for development, just curious, at what point should we start to get a sense of what indications that you're thinking about?
+And obviously, you know, I would presume the horizons might be a little broader than just in IBD, just given how, you know, as you alluded to earlier, right, it might not just be sort of got restricted.
+You know, obviously, Solara has pretty wide use.

 speaker